 Thanks in part to pressure from Banker and other engineers, the federal General Accounting Office subsequently pushed for standardization of the PRNDL shift pattern for federal fleet vehicles.
 GM finally acquiesced, applying the PRNDL pattern to all its transmissions by the 1966 model year.

 Those criticisms don’t necessarily indicate any connection between Banker and GM.
 Hydra-Matic was a common and popular design, GM’s patents were a matter of public record, and by 1940 shop manuals and other technical information were widely available.
 Banker was clearly a talented engineer who worked extensively with transmission design, so it wouldn’t be unlikely for him to have strong opinions about the design, whether he was directly involved with its development or not.

 All of this is an example of what’s called inductive reasoning.
 We can make some reasonably logical speculation based on what facts we have, but we don’t have enough information to judge whether or not all our assumptions are correct.
 In short, the best we can give you is our best guess.

 With so little to go, though, we can’t make any authoritative statement, and if we find more information, we may change our tune.
-Maybe we’ll stumble on a pile of internal memoranda talking about Banker’s contributions, or some other compelling evidence for a different version of events.
+Maybe we’ll stumble on some other compelling evidence for a different version of events.
 If so, c’est la guerre.

 We wish we had more detailed and reliable information on Banker.
 Even if his design did not become the AST, it’s clear that he was a talented engineer and a prolific inventor: a patent search on “Oscar H. Banker” returned 17 pages of results.
 We find it frustrating that we’re not able to provide a clearer picture of his life and accomplishments.